Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 4. Thai

 Thai is the official language of Thailand.
 It is basically spoken only in a single country but by over 69 million people.
-Thai evolved without influence from Western languages and borrows from other Asian languages.
+Thai evolved without influence from Western languages and borrows from other Asian countries.
 Because of that, it has few commonalities with languages like English.

 In addition, Thai uses its own writing system with 44 consonant and 16 vowel symbols.